doomhack/GBADoom/README.md

  - ~~The chainsaw sounds no longer overlap.~~
  - ~~**B** is now the fire button, and sprinting/use has been changed to **A**.
 To match the retail GBA Doom II controls.~~
  - ~~Weapon selection order is restored to: Fist, Chainsaw, Pistol, Shotgun, Super Shotgun, Chaingun, Plasmagun, BFG 9000~~
  - ~~Gamma is in the options now instead of a hotkey~~
- - ~~And other bug general fixes and optimisations~~ *All of the above changes have been merged into doomhack's main branch*
+ *All of the above changes have been merged into doomhack's main branch*
  - Optimised Title Screen images (titlepic is rendered via CPUBlockCopy rather than drawing from the IWAD)
  - Unused shareware IWAD content is removed to build a smaller rom
+ - And other bug general fixes and optimisations

 **TODO:**
  - Recreate Final Doom: Evilution / TNT.WAD's music in impulsetracker
+ You can view the progress here: https://kippykip.com/index.php?threads/wip-final-doom-evilution-impulse-tracker-soundtrack.1601/

 Be sure to check [doomhack's main branch](https://github.com/doomhack/GBADoom) for future engine optimisations and bug fixes!